Why Ecko’s great for schools

 Ecko helps you create more relevant and more helpful school newsletters, that parents will actually read.

-Focussed for their family
+Relevant to their family

 Most school newsletters are written for everyone at once, which often means they do not feel relevant to anyone in particular.
 Parents end up scrolling past updates that do not apply to them, trying not to miss the one thing that does.

 Ecko helps your newsletter feel personal without creating extra work for your team.
-Parents can filter the newsletter to their child’s year group, so they see the updates that matter to their family first, with whole-school messages still included.
+Parents can filter the newsletter to their child’s class or year group, so they see the updates that matter to their family first, with whole-school messages still included.

 And because some reminders need repeating, Ecko keeps recurring notices from becoming noise.
 If a parent has seen the same item enough times, they can dismiss it so future editions stay easy to scan.
 You still get the benefit of repeating important messages, while parents get a calmer, more relevant reading experience.